Sunday, August 18, 2024

 • Declare the class as final so it can’t be extended.

-• Make all fields private so that direct access is not allowed.
+• Make all fields private and final so that direct access is not allowed.

 • Don’t provide setter methods for variables.

-• Initialize all the fields via constructor performing a deep copy.
+• Initialise all the fields via constructor performing a deep copy.

 • Perform cloning of Objects in the getter methods to return copy rather than returning the actual object reference.